davit-b/teams-template/README.md

 1. Download the TailwindCLI into this directory by running `download-tailwind-macos.sh`
-2. Run `npm install` to install the daisyui and tailwind typography modules
+2. Run `npm install` to install the dev-time dependencies daisyui and typography modules
 3. Create a `.env` file and fill in

 ```bash